-There are already reports of some people being turned down for mortgages, see this news story: Revealed: Borrowers who took loan repayment ‘holidays’ after being told it wouldn’t affect their credit score are now struggling to obtain mortgages.
+There are already reports of some people being turned down for mortgages, see this news story in July 2020: Borrowers who took loan repayment ‘holidays’ after being told it wouldn’t affect their credit score are now struggling to obtain mortgages.

 These effects may turn out to be short term if the world gets back to normal over the next few months.
 If it does, will any lender in 2022 really care that you, along with millions of other people, had a payment break in 2020?